-The state has a functional state social health insurance scheme which makes health insurance mandatory.
-There has been release of Government/employee contribution for the formal sector, however, the non-release of equity fund would negatively impact on the scheme.
+The state has a functional state social health insurance scheme which does not make health insurance mandatory.
+There is employee contribution however, the non-release of equity fund and Government contribution for the formal sector would negatively impact on the scheme.

-The State Government to ensure regular and timely release of equity fund.
+The State Government to make health insurance mandatory and ensure regular and timely release of equity fund, and fast track government contribution into the scheme.